cristian-5/Spin/ReadMe.md

 **Quantum Computing** built in *c++*.

-The **Virtual Machine** and the **Compiler** are being implemented right now.
+The **Virtual Machine** and the **Compiler** are under development right now.
 We aim to create a powerful language.

-The quantum part of the language is currently under development, Dirac notation has been implemented in the interpreter, but the
+The quantum part of the language is not ready yet, Dirac notation has been implemented in the lexer and preprocessor, but the **VM** doesn't support it yet.

-**VM** doesn't support them yet.
+I'm speeding up the development process since this will be my thesis.

 ## A taste of spin